RivkaAltshuler/PingStorm/README.md

 # PingStorm

+**Note: This is a simplified exercise/assignment, not a production-ready tool.**

 PingStorm is a Bash tool that measures and compares internet latency to several online services.
 It simulates a basic "speed test" by checking how quickly websites respond to a ping, then analyzes and visualizes the results.

 ## Usage